toddcf/bootstrap4-practice/README.md

 ## Fix:

-- Center the form, too.
+- Center the form.
+  - Will adding `.flex-center` to any of the elements solve this, or is that Material Design only?
-- Add spacing between form fields.
+- Add margins between form fields.